SlimeVR/SlimeVR-Docs-Site/diy/imu-comparison.md

 ---
 ## MPU6050
-The MPU6050 is the current go-to alternative for DIY SlimeVR.
-Whilst being less reliable than BNO chips they offer a great value for money proposition and will get you started with SlimeVR for cheap.
+The MPU6050 will get you started with SlimeVR for cheap.

 |Reset time |Cost  |Availability|Build quality|
 |:---------:|:----:|:----------:|:-----------:|